If Anger Helps You Feel in Control, No Wonder You Can't Control Your Anger!

 To conclude, in devising an appropriate treatment for a client's anger problems, what I've learned to ask myself is not simply, "What anger control skills does this person need to learn?" but rather, "What is this person's anger enabling, protecting against, or symptomatic of?"
 For if there is such a thing as a tip-of-the-iceberg emotion, surely it is anger—the feeling that can conceal so very much below it—that best fits the bill.

-Note: Inasmuch as dealing with anger is one of my main clinical specialties, I’ve published a variety of articles on it in my PT blog.
-If you’re interested in taking a look at other ways I’ve approached this most toxic of emotions, here are links to some additional posts of mine on the subject: Here are links to other posts I’ve published in Psychology Today on anger:
+Note 1: Inasmuch as dealing with anger is one of my main clinical specialties, I’ve published a variety of articles on it in my PT blog.
+If you’re interested in taking a look at other ways I’ve approached this most toxic of emotions, here are links to some additional posts of mine on the subject (along with their links):

-To check out other self-help type posts I've done for Psychology Today, click here.
+Note 3: To check out other posts I've done for Psychology Today—on a broad variety of psychological topics—click here.